Hook, Line, and Supper

 Peppered throughout are stories of the hunt and essays on why venison holds such a special place in human society.
 Venison is far more than mere food.
 It is, in many ways, what made us human.

-You can buy Buck, Buck, Moose on Amazon, or wherever books are sold.
+You can buy signed copies of Buck, Buck, Moose directly from me here, or wherever books are sold.

 Duck, Duck, Goose